2nd Winter Economic Crime Symposium 2021

 The Symposium was concluded by a discussion between Prof. Jeremy M. Wilson (the School of Criminal Justice at Michigan State University) and Dr. David Shephard (University of Portsmouth) on IP crime.
 The panel engaged in an in-depth discussion on topics such as what firms’ brands can do to protect themselves and consumers from these fraudulent behaviours of product counterfeiting and how physical counterfeit products cause significant harm to society and to economies.

 This session was part of the Economic Crime Seminar Series.
 The series aims to allow these with expertise and interest in economic crime across faculties, departments, students and local community to come together, share ideas, and engage in collaborative work.
-The series is a joint interdisciplinary effort of the Center for Counter Fraud Studies, Institute of Criminal Justice Studies, Portsmouth Business School – the Department of Economics and Finance, the Department of Accounting and Financial Management, and Portsmouth Law School.
+The series is a joint interdisciplinary effort of the Center for Counter Fraud Studies, School of Criminology and Criminal Justice, Portsmouth Business School – the Department of Economics and Finance, the Department of Accounting and Financial Management, and Portsmouth Law School.